-Now that competition has arrived in Massachusetts, you can shop for the best automobile insurance rates available.
+Since the implementation of managed competition in Massachusetts in 2008, you can shop for the best automobile insurance rates available.
 The Division of Insurance encourages you to shop aggressively for the best rates for the products that fit your needs.
 Premium calculations vary by company depending on the types of traffic violations, accidents, and other criteria they consider.
 Even if you have recently been involved in an accident or received a traffic ticket, it still pays to shop because some companies may judge some types of incidents differently..

 You cannot be denied automobile insurance for unfairly discriminatory reasons

 Massachusetts insurers may not deny you automobile insurance based on your gender, race, creed, national origin, marital status, religion, age, occupation, income, principal place of garaging your car, education or homeownership.

 You cannot be denied automobile insurance based on your credit history

 Companies may not deny you automobile insurance based on any credit information contained in a consumer report that is obtained from a credit reporting agency.